Maploop/Maploop/README.md

 # Introduction
 Hey!
-I'm Maploop, I'm mostly known for programming in Java, JavaScript, C# and Python.
+I'm Maploop, I'm mostly known for programming in Java, JavaScript, C++ and Python.
 For more information about who I am and what I do, check out my [Portfolio](https://maploop.github.io/)!

 ### Contact